Five Steps to Cultivate a State of Flow for More Happiness

 - Then rate the degree of difficulty on a scale of one to five.

-- Next, asses your skill level and rate it.
+- Next, assess your skill level and rate it.
 Draw on past experiences if necessary.

 - Now, with your skills in mind, re-rate how challenging you think the task is.
 Ideally, you want your challenge rating and your skill rating to match.

-A version of this article was published on Health Central.
+A version of this also appears on Health Central.

 Csikszenthmihalyi, M. (2014).
 Toward a psychology of optimal experience.
 In: Flow and the foundations of positive psychology.
 Springer, Dordrecht.